rudyvan/lucy_docs/eng/docs/Things_sync.md

 ### rest API versus messaging

-The situation is that piface devices do not have a rest api that raspberry's over the local lan can consult.
+The situation is that piface or Pixtend devices do not have a rest api that raspberry's over the local lan can consult.
 Unipi devices do through evok.py
 Even then, it would generate a lot of network traffic if every things_controller would consult every other one's rest api as frequently as possible.

 Therefore a design assumption is included that raspberry's should know who else needs their input/output status and then inform the other party when a change happen.